B-Masson/EEE4022S/readme.txt

 Notes:
 vocalengine.py > Take note of whether you're enabling trimming or not.
 Only needed if recording duraiton set to > 1 in recordaudioL.
+I have no uploaded pre-trained parameters since those are actually much bigger files than you would think.